Powered By Expert Team Quality Product Global Service

 Examples of Spatial Awareness Activities

-• Obstacle Courses: Create an obstacle course with various objects children need to navigate.
+• Obstacle Courses: Create an obstacle course with various objects that children need to navigate.
 Children practice spatial awareness by understanding the distance between themselves and objects as they weave through cones, crawl under tables, or jump over pillows.

 • Treasure Hunts: Set up a scavenger hunt where children have to find hidden objects based on clues.
 These types of games help children practice spatial awareness by navigating their environment.